 The HSC True Reward early offer program gives school leavers much needed peace of mind, providing an early offer into most programs at Western Sydney University based on Year 11 or Year 12 subject results.

 Applications are now open to receive an early offer to begin in 2022.

 Business and Laws at Western

-The course couples highly sought after qualifications in law and business.
+The program couples highly sought after degrees in law and business.
 You will develop professional legal skills, including the ability to analyse and interpret legal material, understand fundamental legal principles, the relationship between law and society, and solve non-legal problems.
 You will also be able to tailor your study for career paths in a variety of local and international law fields.

-The course meets the undergraduate academic requirements for admission to legal practice through the Legal Profession Admission Board.
+The program meets the undergraduate academic requirements for admission to legal practice through the Legal Profession Admission Board.